Actipro/WPF-Controls/Documentation/topics/editors/editboxes/doubleeditbox.md

 When the caret is over a part, the part value may be incremented or decremented.
 Please see the [Edit Box Basics](parteditboxbase.md) topic for information on how to do this.

-Small value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox.SmallChange) property.
-Large value changes alter the current number component by `5`, which is the default for the [LargeChange](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox.LargeChange) property.
+Small value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox.SmallChange) property.
+Large value changes alter the current number component by `5`, which is the default for the [LargeChange](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox.LargeChange) property.

-The [DefaultValue](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox.DefaultValue) property sets the value that will be set when incrementing or decrementing from a null value.
+The [DefaultValue](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox.DefaultValue) property sets the value that will be set when incrementing or decrementing from a null value.

 ## Rounding Decimal Places

-The [RoundingDecimalPlace](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox.RoundingDecimalPlace) property determines the maximum decimal place at which to round floating-point numbers.
+The [RoundingDecimalPlace](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox.RoundingDecimalPlace) property determines the maximum decimal place at which to round floating-point numbers.
 It defaults to `8`, but can be set to any value in the range `0` to `15`.
 Or set the value to `null` to prevent rounding.

 ## Allowing NaN or Infinity Values

 Text entry of `NaN` (not-a-number) and infinity values into the edit box is not allowed by default.

-Set the [IsNaNAllowed](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox.IsNaNAllowed) property to `true` to allow a `NaN` value to be entered by typing the letter 'n'.
+Set the [IsNaNAllowed](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox.IsNaNAllowed) property to `true` to allow a `NaN` value to be entered by typing the letter 'n'.

-Set the [IsNegativeInfinityAllowed](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox.IsNegativeInfinityAllowed) property to `true` to allow a negative infinity value to be entered by typing a negative sign and then the letter 'i'.
+Set the [IsNegativeInfinityAllowed](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox.IsNegativeInfinityAllowed) property to `true` to allow a negative infinity value to be entered by typing a negative sign and then the letter 'i'.

-Set the [IsPositiveInfinityAllowed](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox.IsPositiveInfinityAllowed) property to `true` to allow a positive infinity value to be entered by typing the letter 'i'.
+Set the [IsPositiveInfinityAllowed](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox.IsPositiveInfinityAllowed) property to `true` to allow a positive infinity value to be entered by typing the letter 'i'.

 ## Built-in Picker Kinds

-This edit box has multiple built-in picker kinds that can be set via the [DoubleEditBox](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox).[PickerKind](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBox.PickerKind) property, which is of type [DoubleEditBoxPickerKind](xref:ActiproSoftware.Windows.Controls.Editors.DoubleEditBoxPickerKind).
+This edit box has multiple built-in picker kinds that can be set via the [DoubleEditBox](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox).[PickerKind](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBox.PickerKind) property, which is of type [DoubleEditBoxPickerKind](xref:@ActiproUIRoot.Controls.Editors.DoubleEditBoxPickerKind).

+@if (wpf) {

 The default value in WPF is `Calculator`.

+}

+@if (winrt) {

+The default value in UWP is `Default`.

+}

 The `Default` picker kind renders using a radial slider, while the `Calculator` picker kind utilizes the [Calculator](../other-controls/calculator.md) control.